 Installation and Setup

-When reviewing learning management systems I like to go in blind, without reading any installation guides, in order to get a feel for how easy installation really is.
+I like to go in blind, without reading any installation guides, in order to get a feel for how easy installation really is.
 Initially I struggled to get WPLMS working, as I assumed it would be a plugin, rather than a theme.
 Once I’d figured out it’s a theme and installed it correctly, I was then presented with the choice of an install wizard or the one click install.

 I first tried the one-click install, but it didn’t seem to do a complete installation, as there was no course area created.
 I’m not sure if this is normal for the one-click, or if mine failed without an error message.
 Either way I’d recommend the wizard, which worked perfectly, and allowed me to choose which features to install.
 The install wizard also explained what was happening in each step, and is definitely the more user friendly option.